Chrysler Building New York City Midtown Manhattan Photography black and white B&W Canvas Metal Print Wall Art Poster decor Gift Present

 Right at the 15 second mark, I closed the shutter, sprang up clutching my gear closely and sprinted to the side walk just in time to avoid the tide of vehicles trampling across the asphalt upon seeing their green light.
 I had to repeat this madness 3 or 4 times before I got the exact shot I craved, but upon seeing the final take from the back of my camera, I knew I had fulfilled my vision and I scrambled to the side gratefully, barely disturbed by the spewing of profanity by the outraged motorists that drove across my 'spot' merely seconds after I has vacated it!

-There are 3 ways to print these images, glossy paper printing, metallic style printing and canvas printing.
+There are 3 ways to print these images.

-1) Glossy Paper Prints are professional quality glossy paper prints.
-They have a nice sharp and glossy finish and are only available in 8 in x 10 in.
-They are designed to be placed in a frame, which can be purchased separately (starting at a few dollars at your local dollar store or Walmart).
+They are designed to be placed in a glass frame, which can be purchased separately (starting at a few dollars at your local Target or online).

-The delivery time for printing, packing and shipping on a customized canvas print is around 14 business days.
+Estimated delivery time for printing, assembling, packing and shipping is around 10 days.